linux-nvme/nvme-cli/doc/libnvme.rst

   parameter is not used in a command

 ``NVME_UUID_NONE``
-  Use to omit the uuid command parameter
+  Use to omit a uuid command parameter

 ``NVME_CNTLID_NONE``
-  Use to omit the cntlid command parameter
+  Use to omit a cntlid command parameter

 ``NVME_NVMSETID_NONE``
-  Use to omit the nvmsetid command parameter
+  Use to omit a nvmsetid command parameter

+``NVME_DOMID_NONE``
+  Use to omit a domid command parameter

 ``NVME_LOG_LSP_NONE``
-  Use to omit the log lsp command parameter
+  Use to omit a log lsp command parameter

 ``NVME_LOG_LSI_NONE``
-  Use to omit the log lsi command parameter
+  Use to omit a log lsi command parameter

+``NVME_LOG_LPO_NONE``
+  Use to omit a log lpo command parameter

 ``NVME_IDENTIFY_DATA_SIZE``
   The transfer size for nvme identify commands

+``NVME_LOG_SUPPORTED_LOG_PAGES_MAX``
+  The lagest possible index in the supported log pages log.

 ``NVME_ID_NVMSET_LIST_MAX``
   The largest possible nvmset index in identify